Your Guide To Beginner Plyometrics

-With any type of cardio movement you should be able to talk afterwards.
+With any type of cardio movement, you should be able to talk afterward.
 If you find that you’re repetitively out of breath/unable to function after, I highly recommend modifying the intensity and/or the movement.

-Again, if this is repetitively happening, I highly suggest modifying some aspect of your workout.
+Again, if this is repetitively happening, I highly suggest modifying some aspects of your workout.

 Lastly, please always have water on standby.
 Hydration is so important regarding any type of exercise and for just being a healthy, happy human.